hackthenorth/hackthenorth2018-workshops/WebDev1.md

 - CSS:
     - Styling and positioning elements on our website using a CSS stylesheet
     - Talking about height and width, display types, position types, padding vs. margin, animation/transitions, media queries
-- Javascript: fundamentals of Javascript, how to manipulate types, grabbing elements from the DOM
+- JavaScript: fundamentals of JavaScript, how to manipulate types, grabbing elements from the DOM
 - What is an API?
 - Network requests
 - What to do next: new & cool APIs, helpful frameworks